Deathnetworks/Trinity/README.md

 ### Changelog 1.8.22

-* Optimized TrinityExploreDungeon bounty check

 * Removed WorldHeightCache and Raycast Cache to save memory

-### Changelog 1.8.21
+* Added lots of Try/Catch to UI loading stuff

+* Added "Started with Bounty" check to TrinityExploreDungeon

 ### Changelog 1.8.20